Michelle3334/battleships/README.md

 2. Link the project from GitHub to Heroku.
 3. Add the CREDS.JSON file to the ConfigVars in Settings.
 4. Add the Python and NodeJS buildpacks.
-5. Manually deploy the project (I used the manual deploy option in order to control what version was deployed).
+5. Manually deploy the project (I used the manual deploy option in order to control what version was deployed to the live environment).

 # Credits
-* The code for the structure of the grid was adapted from the below example (right click to open in new tab). https://codereview.stackexchange.com/questions/122970/python-simple-battleship-game
+* The code for the structure of the game board was adapted from the below example (right click to open in new tab). https://codereview.stackexchange.com/questions/122970/python-simple-battleship-game
-* Stackoverflow was great resource for resolving questions I had.
+* Stackoverflow was great resource for answering questions I had.

 # Acknowledgements
 * CSN tutors for their quick assistance.
 * My mentor for support, advice and feedback.
-* My family for their endless support, feedback and testing.
+* My friends and family for their support, feedback and user testing.

 [Back to Table of Contents](https://github.com/Michelle3334/battleships#table-of-contents)